AdamWestbrook/adamwestbrook.github.io/_posts/2018-07-30-congruency-alignment.md

 date: 2018-07-30
 ---

-Reading [Derek Sivers' update](https://sivers.org/now) on his current projects I found an interesting idea I hadn't considered.
+Reading [Derek Sivers' update](https://sivers.org/now) on his current projects I found an interesting idea I hadn't considered before.

 He writes this (emphasis mine):

 >> Since May 1st, I’ve had almost no sugar, caffeine, dairy, alcohol, or wheat.
-It’s about being *congruent — making my actions in line with my beliefs*.
+It’s about being **congruent — making my actions in line with my beliefs**.
 These are all things I’d have, then regret, repeatedly.
 Old habits.
 Mild addictions.
 Un-necessary tools.
 Now I’m interrupting the short-term impulse and remembering the long-term gain.

 And then he follows it up with this: